 The studies (120 ECTS credits) consist of a major subject studies, Master´s thesis (30 ECTS) and elective studies (25-35 ECTS).
 The Computer Science major is available in two forms, short and long.
 The short major (40-45 ECTS) includes a minor subject (20-25 ECTS) from other fields of Aalto University or from other university.
 In the long major (55-65 ECTS), a student chooses courses from different fields of computer science.
 Learn more >>

-All computer science students can acquire excellent programming skills at Aalto.
-Aalto University also offers an unique opportunity for multidisciplinary studies by combining technology, business, and design.
+All teaching of Computer Science at Aalto builds on a solid methodological base, and computer science students typically acquire excellent programming skills.
+Aalto University also offers a unique opportunity for multidisciplinary studies by combining technology, business, and design.
 As a future computer science professional, it is recommended to include studies from other fields either as elective studies or a minor.

-Application and service development in computer science is usually customer driven.
+Application and service development in Computer Science is usually customer driven.
 Development is often done in small teams and networks crossing company boundaries whether you work in a large enterprise or a small startup.
-Thus, entrepreneurial mindset is a great asset.
-Together with Aalto Ventures Program, the programme offers entrepreneurial courses targeted especially for computer science students.
+Thus, an entrepreneurial mindset is a great asset.
+Together with the Aalto Ventures Program, the programme offers entrepreneurial courses targeted especially for Computer Science students.

-Typical job titles of recent graduates include e.g. Software Engineer, Java Developer, Mobile App Developer, Game Programmer, IT Consultant, Software Architect, Data Scientist, System Specialist, R&D Manager, Technical Web Analyst, Usability Specialist, Cloud Architect, ...
+Job titles of our graduates include e.g. Cloud Architect, Data Scientist, Doctoral Student, Game Programmer, IT Consultant, Java Developer, Mobile App Developer, Postdoctoral Researcher, Professor, R&D Manager, Software Architect, Software Engineer, System Specialist, Technical Web Analyst, Usability Specialist, ...

-Our recently graduated alumni work in the following companies: Accenture, BetterDoctor, Eficode, Ericsson, Espotel, EXFO, Futuremark, Futurice, Giosg, Jongla, Nitor Creations, Netlight Consulting, Nixu Corporation, Nordea, Palantir Technologies, Planixs, Qualtrics, Reaktor, RedLynx, Seriously Digital Entertainment, Supermetrics & Floweb, Trimble, Tuxera, Vincit, Wolt, ZEF, …
+Our recently graduated alumni work in the following companies: Aalto University, Accenture, BetterDoctor, Centre national de la recherche scientifique, Conformiq, Eficode, Ericsson, Espotel, EXFO, Finnish Defence Forces, Finnish Institute of Occupational Health, First American, Forcepoint, F-Secure, Futuremark, Futurice, Giosg, GM Wargaming, Harvard University, Institut national de recherche en informatique et automatique, Jongla, Nitor Creations, Netlight Consulting, Nixu Corporation, Nordea, OneSpin Solutions, Orbis, Palantir Technologies, Planixs, Qualtrics, Queen’s University Belfast, Quintic, Reaktor, RedLynx, Santander, Seriously Digital Entertainment, Smartly.io, Space Systems Finland, Supermetrics & Floweb, Trimble, Tuxera, Università della Svizzera italiana, University of Helsinki, Valas Media, Vincit, Wolt, ZEF, …

-Aalto University has a good reputation among the employers both in Finland and abroad.
+Aalto University has an excellent reputation among the employers both in Finland and abroad.